When to replace water line replacement

 Plumbing

-The answer to 'when to replace water line replacement' is that most experts recommend replacing your home's water lines every 20-50 years, depending on the material.
-Older galvanized steel or lead pipes are more prone to corrosion and leaks, and should be replaced sooner.
-Newer copper, PEX, or PVC pipes can often last 40-50 years with proper maintenance.
+The answer to 'when to replace water line replacement' is that homeowners should consider replacing their water lines every 20-50 years, depending on the material and condition.
+Older galvanized steel or lead pipes are more prone to corrosion, mineral buildup, and leaks over time and may need to be replaced sooner.
+Newer PEX or copper pipes can last 30-50 years with proper maintenance.

 Step-by-Step Guide